 The Anne Frank House

 I’m gonna start with the only museum I wanted to visit in Amsterdam… and I couldn’t.
 Maybe you haven’t read it yet, but you probably heard about The Diary of a Young Girl, the book which is actually the diary of Anne Frank.
 She’s a Jewish teenager who was hiding with her family in a very discreet house in Amsterdam, during World War II, when the Netherlands was occupied by the Nazis.
 The Anne Frank House is a museum dedicated to the young girl, and I really wanted to see it, I read the book a long time ago.
+Are you an avid reader?
+Here are the best Amsterdam books!

-And why didn’t I visit the museum…?
+Why didn’t I visit the museum…?
 I went there, and I was told that I had to buy a ticket online beforehand to get in, otherwise it wouldn’t be possible.
 “So you mean all those people waiting in line bought their ticket online before coming here!?”
 “Yes”, said the employee.
 I checked the website, the first time slot available was two weeks later… Therefore I didn’t visit the Anne Frank house.
 If you plan to go there, first things first, buy your ticket online here!
 You can also do a walking tour with a guide through the eyes of Anne Frank!

 It’d the main square of Amsterdam, and you can’t miss it.
 In the heart of the city, next to the train station, it’s a very lively square.
 Obviously you’ll admire the royal palace, built on thousands of wooden pillars.
 It was the city hall until 1806, but it’s still used today by the royal family for official ceremonies, etc… It’s possible to visit the palace (I didn’t).
 On Dam Square, there are also many stores, little shops and Madame Tussaud museum.